Edisach/hdbc-odbc/README.md

 Contributing
 ------------

 Contributions are welcome!
-If you would like to contribute, please fork the the [github repository](https://github.com/hdbc/hdbc-odbc), and submit a pull request.
+If you would like to contribute, please fork the [github repository](https://github.com/hdbc/hdbc-odbc), and submit a pull request.